 THE RED PUMP PROJECT is a national nonprofit organization that raises awareness about the impact of HIV/AIDS on women and girls.
 We use red shoes to get your attention, and while we have it, we want to talk about the epidemic, we want to empower and educate and we want to decrease the stigma associated with it.

-On March 10, the United States will recognize National Women and Girls HIV/AIDS Awareness Day (NWGHAAD).
+On March 10 of every year, the United States recognizes National Women and Girls HIV/AIDS Awareness Day (NWGHAAD).
 Launched by the Office of Women’s Health, NWGHAAD is a nationwide observance that encourages people to take action in the fight against HIV/AIDS and raise awareness of its impact on women and girls.

-In the days leading up to March 10, we ask bloggers to place one of our custom badges on their websites to represent the strength and courage of women fighting HIV/AIDS or affected by the disease.
+We’ve also asked bloggers and other digital influencers to place one of our custom badges on their websites use their platforms to amplify the message.
 Then on NWGHAAD, people across the blogosphere dedicate their posts to talking about the impact of HIV/AIDS on women and girls.

 Join us for the 7th Annual #RocktheRedPump Campaign

 - If you’re a blogger, click here to sign up for the 2015 #RocktheRedPump Campaign!

 - Wear red shoes (pumps, sneakers, whatever) on March 10, upload pics of you in red shoes to social media, and use the hashtag #RocktheRedPump

 - Share your Red Pump Story (a testimonial on how you’ve been affected by the HIV/AIDS epidemic